-- visual assessment is undertaken on a daily basis by Site operatives for airborne or deposited dust; - speed limits will be implemented for vehicles using the site; - site access & haul roads and operational areas will be maintained and repaired to minimise emissions of dust due to uneven and poor surfacing; - good housekeeping methods will be undertaken on site.
+- Visual assessment is undertaken on a daily basis by Site operatives for airborne or deposited dust; - Speed limits will be implemented for vehicles using the site; - Site access & haul roads and operational areas will be maintained and repaired to minimise emissions of dust due to uneven and poor surfacing; - Good housekeeping methods will be undertaken on site.
 Building floors will be swept daily after loading up material.
-All bay floors and walls to be cleaned/ swept three times per week when bays are completely empty.
-Additionally, all roads and operational areas will be swept where necessary to reduce dust emissions; - all vehicles delivering waste to the site shall be sheeted or covered to minimise emissions of dust; - discharge heights from any loading operation will be kept as low as possible; - the roller shutter doors of the building will be kept closed whenever operationally practicable; - in the event that dust is observed at the boundaries of the operational areas, action will be taken to suppress the dust; - dust suppression systems will be implemented at the site if required.
-This will include the use of water bowsers, and fixed spray bars on waste processing plant;
+All bay floors and walls to be cleaned/ swept three times per week.
+Additionally, all roads and operational areas will be swept where necessary to reduce dust emissions; - All vehicles delivering waste to the site shall be sheeted or covered to minimise emissions of dust; - Discharge heights from any loading operation will be kept as low as possible; - The roller shutter doors of the building will be kept closed whenever operationally practicable;

-• a record of the inspection findings and remedial action taken will be made in the site diary.
+- In the event that dust is observed at the boundaries of the operational areas, water suppression will be used to dampen the stockpile where required to mitigate fugitive releases (i.e. during periods of dry / windy weather). - Dust suppression systems will be implemented at the site if required.
+This will include the use of water bowsers, and fixed spray bars on waste processing plant; - A record of the inspection findings and remedial action taken will be made in the site diary.